dani33339/Netnut-Crawler/README.md

 3. Automatically retries with a different proxy upon failure.
 4. Uses threading to speed up the crawling process while maintaining efficiency.
 5. Implements locks to ensure smooth execution in a multi-threaded environment.
+6. Saves the scraped results in a {search term}.txt file for easy access and further analysis.

+## Example of Saved Results
+- The results are saved in `.txt` files, with each file named after the corresponding search term.
+- For instance, the results for the search term `nana1` are saved in a file named `nana1.txt`.
+You can view an example of a saved result file [here](https://github.com/dani33339/Netnut-Crawler/blob/main/nana1.txt).

 ## Development Process
 This project required extensive planning, research, and debugging: